 Membership to the BVCA

-Membership is only granted to qualified veterinarians registered with RCVS, or chiropractors registered with GCC, with approved veterinary chiropractic postgraduate training and an independent certification examination by the International Veterinary Chiropractic Association (IVCA).
+Membership is only granted to qualified veterinarians and chiropractors with approved veterinary chiropractic postgraduate training and an independent certification examination by the International Veterinary Chiropractic Association (IVCA).
 All our members are required to adhere to membership rules and regulations of IVCA and complete 30 hours of CPD every 3 years in order to keep up to-date with developments in Veterinary Chiropractic and consequently offer the best possible treatment to their patients.

 All animals treated by a Chiropractor must always have, as a prerequisite to treatment, full approval from that particular animals attending Veterinarian.
 No treatment can be undertaken without this consent from the animal’s primary carer.